"You are my way (You are my way)

 - Bettyand Veronica: The long-running love triangle involving Steven Frame was an example, with Alice playing the Betty role and Rachel playing the Veronica role.

 - The Character Died with Him:

-- The character of Mac Cory was killed off on the show after Douglas Wattson died in 1989.
+- Mac Cory died off-screen of a heart attack after Douglas Wattson died of same in 1989.